webzakimbo/bcome-read-the-docs/docs/source/notable/interactive-mode.rst

    You will be executing commands in parallel on every machine in your selection.
 Be sure you understand what you're running, and with what privileges before using this function.

-Interactive mode is useful when managing groups of servers in a real-time scenario for example:
+Interactive mode is useful when managing groups of servers/containers in a real-time scenario for example:

 * to apply security patches
 * to test en masse for vulnerabilities